MRSevim/Flick/README.md

 npm run dev
 ```

-Then your backend should be live at localhost:5000
+Then your backend should be live at localhost:5000 (or in your port in .env file)

--In a seperate terminal, from root directory run:
+- In a seperate terminal, from root directory run:

 ```bash
 cd ./frontend